splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 Add certifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Operator requires certain TLS cerificates to work.
 If a certification manager (or any other TLS certificate source) is not available in the cluster, then you'll need to deploy it using ``certmanager.enabled=true``.
-You can use the commands below to run these steps.
+You can use the following commands to run these steps.

 .. code-block:: yaml